Alderley Edge Mines: Cobalt Mine

 The Cobalt Mine is around 1,000 m long, 16 m deep, and is at an elevation of 190 m.
 These mines start at the Engine Vein and run to the current location of the car park.
 There are five open shafts connected to the mine and at least three more suspected shafts.
 The mine was worked in the early 19th century but does not appear on the abandonment plan of 1876, probably because it contains no copper deposits and was therefore of no interest to the late 19th-century miners.

 Engine Vein

 Engine Vein is a 750 m-long, 60 m-deep vertical vein mine, at an elevation of 195 m.
 It connects to the Hough Level.
 The surface features at Engine Vein include evidence of Early Bronze Age mining.
-Within the mine, a Roman shaft has been identified (by dating of timbers in the shaft and a coin hoard found near the surface.
+Within the mine, a shaft of Roman age has been dated from timbers in the shaft and a coin hoard found near the surface.
 Coffin levels (narrow tunnels, coffin shaped in section) strongly suggest working in the 18th century; the western extremity was probably worked by Ashton in the early 19th century and a substantial volume of ore was also removed in the middle or late 19th century.
 There is even evidence of working in the early 20th century so the mine was probably worked over four millennia.